laur89/i3-quickterm/README.md

 `term` can be either:
 - a format string, like this one: `urxvt -t {title} -e {expanded}` with the correct arguments format of your terminal.
-Some terminals, like xfce4-terminal need the command argument to be passed as a string.
+Some terminals - like xfce4-terminal - need the command argument to be passed as a string.
 In this case, replace `{expanded}` by `{string}`
+- `auto` to select the first existing terminal of the list above (only to provide friendler defaults, not recommended otherwise)
 - a terminal name from the hardcoded list, which should work out of the box.
   Right now, the only reference for the list is the source code (search for `TERMS =`).